Become an Agent

-Late August and Early September - LDWF Enforcement Division will review applications and contact candidates.
+Late August and early September: LDWF Enforcement Division reviews applications and contacts candidates

-October - Chosen candidates will take physical training test consisting of pushups, sit-ups, run, and swim.
+October: Selected candidates take physical training test consisting of pushups, sit-ups, run, and swim

-December - Final hire list is finalized and new hire packets with academy instructions and supply lists are mailed to new Cadets.
+December: Hire list is finalized and new hire packets with academy instructions and supply lists are mailed to new Cadets

-January 2022 - The 34th Academy will begin at the Wildlife and Fisheries Law Enforcement Training Complex at the Waddill Wildlife Refuge in Baton Rouge.
-Training takes six months to complete.
+January 2022: - The 34th Academy begins at the LDWF Law Enforcement Training Complex at the Waddill Wildlife Refuge in Baton Rouge.
+Training takes 6 months to complete.